Your session has timed out

 Blah blah blah blah 5 years professional graphic design experience blah blah blah blah blah blah blah blah blah Proficient in Adobe Photoshop CC blah blah blah blah blah blah blah blah blah Image database management skills blah blah blah blah blah blah...

 Don't have the right resume keywords?
-The recruiters won’t read your resume and move on to someone who more-closely matches their tastes.
+The employer will move on to someone who more-closely matches their tastes.

 So, how do we find the best resume keywords and phrases?